fieldtrip/website/development/guideline/code.md

 ## Calling functions that are located elsewhere

-Functions in a module, i.e. sub-directory, should **not** be calling any FieldTrip functions at a higher level.
-E.g. a function like fileio/xxx.m should only call other functions in fileio, in fileio/private or in an external toolbox.
+Functions in a module, i.e. sub-directory, should **not** be calling any FieldTrip functions at a higher level. e.g., a function like fileio/xxx.m should only call other functions in fileio, in fileio/private or in an external toolbox.

 This requirement on the dependencies ensures the [modular design](/development/module).

 ## Varargin arguments

-Generally functions (e.g. in the plotting directory) have optional arguments as a pair of inputs describing the name of one property and its value.
+Generally functions (e.g., in the plotting directory) have optional arguments as a pair of inputs describing the name of one property and its value.
 These arguments have to be handled at the very beginning inside the function, by setting a default value, like this: